MicrosoftDocs/azure-devops-docs/docs/boards/backlogs/backlogs-boards-plans.md

 ## Taskboard items versus query list items

-You may notice and wonder why the items shown on the taskboard may differ from those listed in a query created from its corresponding sprint backlog.
+You may wonder why the items that are shown on the taskboard differ from those items that are listed in a query that was created from its corresponding sprint backlog.

 It's possible to assign tasks to an iteration but not have them linked to a parent backlog item.
 These items will show up in the created query, but might not show up on the taskboard itself.
 The system runs the query and then applies a few background processes before displaying the taskboard items.

 These reasons can cause work items that belong to the Task Category to not appear on a sprint backlog or taskboard:
 - The task hasn't been linked to a parent backlog item.
-Only those bugs and tasks that you have linked to a parent product backlog item (Scrum), user story (Agile), or requirement (CMMI) whose iteration path is set to the sprint will appear on the sprint backlog page.
+Only those bugs and tasks that you've linked to a parent product backlog item (Scrum), user story (Agile), or requirement (CMMI) whose iteration path is set to the sprint will appear on the sprint backlog page.
 - The task is a parent of another task, or the user story is a parent of another user story.
 If you've created a hierarchy of tasks or user stories, [only the child-level tasks or the child-level stories at the bottom of the hierarchy appear](resolve-backlog-reorder-issues.md#leaf-nodes).
 - The task's linked parent corresponds to a backlog item defined for another team.
 Or, the area path of the task's parent backlog item differs from the task's area path.